elm-land/elm-land/docs/guide/user-auth.md

 -- ...
 ```

 Let's try it out in the web browser.
 Fill out the form with a valid email address and any password you like, and you should see our application redirect you to the homepage.

-That's great!
+You can open the Elm debugger again and see that there is a value of `Just "ryans-secret-token"` in `model.shared`.

 But what happens when a user makes a mistake filling out the form?
 What about when the API is unavailable or sends an unexpected response?
 Right now, our Elm application is ignoring both of those important scenarios.
 Let's handle those sign in errors the right way, so our app is more delightful for our users (and for ourselves later when debugging issues)!